menpo/menpo-playground/README.md

-Menpo Playground is ideal for people who are completely new to Python and are interested to try out Menpo, perhaps for it's command line tools and useful prebuilt facial models.
+Menpo Playground is ideal for people who are completely new to Python and are interested to try out Menpo, perhaps for it's command line tools and useful pre-built facial models.
 It replicates the experience of downloading a traditional piece of software, running `make`, and having a bunch of 'executables' ready to play with.